 - Taking good care of the skin around your stoma

 Stoma appliances are either 2-piece or 1-piece sets.
 A 2-piece set consists of a baseplate (or wafer) and pouch.
 A baseplate is the part that sticks to the skin and protects it against irritation from feces.
-The second piece is the pouch that feces empty into.
+The second piece is the pouch into which feces empty.
 The pouch attaches to the baseplate, similar to a Tupperware cover.
 In a 1-piece set, the baseplate and appliance is all one piece.
 The baseplate usually needs to be changed only once or twice a week.

 To care for your skin: